James Hipwell: Personal life

 In 2000 Hipwell was struck down with kidney failure and had to start having dialysis three times a week at the Middlesex Hospital in London.
 His brother, Tom Hipwell, donated a kidney in 2002 but the underlying kidney disease, IgA nephropathy, returned and he was back on dialysis in 2010.
 He has written extensively about the experience in a blog called "Life on the waiting list" in The Guardian.

 In September 2010 he had a second kidney transplant, this time with his wife, film-maker and journalist Rachel Stevenson, acting as donor.
 She made a film about their journey to the operating table for The Guardian.

 On 14 April 2011 the pair appeared on ITV morning programme Lorraine to talk about the experience and to highlight the importance of joining the NHS Organ Donor Register.

 Since first being diagnosed with kidney failure, Hipwell has campaigned on related issues such as organ donation and presumed consent.
 In 2002 he launched National Transplant Awareness Week with health minister David Lammy.
 They unveiled a billboard encouraging the public to register to become organ donors.

-He has also written articles in support of a campaign by The Observer to change the system of organ donation to one of presumed consent, in line with other European countries such as Spain, Austria and Belgium.
+He has also written articles in support of a campaign by The Guardian to change the system of organ donation to one of presumed consent, in line with other European countries such as Spain, Austria and Belgium.